Brmanzo/ECS_150_Project_2_submission/REPORT.md

 advantage of which being that all object files are linked together without having to recompile every object file upon every single modification.
 Some rules that we added include a generic rule for compiling .c files into .o files by implementing a generic list of targets and objects.
+Another rule we added was a clean rule similar to that of our p1, and a conditional variable to toggle the -g and -O2 flags to choose either debugging or performance.

 ##Phase 2: Uthread API